MuhammadHasifF/ancileo-msig-Fork-for-Payments/README.md

 **💡 You are allowed to mock MCP to third party providers (example: Airlines Company)**

-In order to create the most **SEAMLESS** , **FLEXIBLE** and **Personalized** agent(s), take liberties & initiatives !
-If needed, you are encourage to mock other services provider in order to enhances the capabilties of your agent(s)
+In order to crete the most SEAMLESS and FLEXIBLE agent(s), take liberties & inititives !
+If needed, youa re encourage to mock other services provider in order to enhances the capabilties of your agent(s)

-Example: Leveraging MCPs to connect with third party providers to retrieve user(s) information to make the whole process a personalized interaction with seamless integration aiming to
-- Provides compact, digestible information of the user(s) and their travel
-- Adapts to user preferences

 -----------------